LeetLLM

 409664.0Nearly one-hot 💀

-After dividing by dk\sqrt{d_k}dk: Var ⁣(q⋅kdk)=dkdk=1\text{Var}\!\left(\frac{q \cdot k}{\sqrt{d_k}}\right) = \frac{d_k}{d_k} = 1Var(dkq⋅k)=dkdk=1 regardless of dkd_kdk, maintaining well-behaved softmax gradients throughout training.
+Var ⁣(q⋅kdk)=dkdk=1\text{Var}\!\left(\frac{q \cdot k}{\sqrt{d_k}}\right) = \frac{d_k}{d_k} = 1Var(dkq⋅k)=dkdk=1 regardless of dkd_kdk, maintaining well-behaved softmax gradients throughout training.

 💡 Key insight: Many engineers know to scale, but few can derive why dk\sqrt{d_k}dk specifically.
 The variance argument is the mathematical justification for this architectural choice.

-Three Types of Attention
+Three types of attention

 The transformer architecture uses attention in three distinct patterns.
 Understanding when and why each is used is critical:

-1. Bidirectional Self-Attention (Encoder)
+1. Bidirectional self-attention (encoder)

 💡 Analogy: Bidirectional attention is like a conference call: everyone can hear everyone else at the same time.
 Causal attention is like a chain of walkie-talkies where each person can only hear messages from people who spoke before them.
 Cross-attention is like a translator listening to one conversation (encoder) and relaying information into another (decoder).